restic/restic/doc/REST_backend.md

 ## HEAD /config

-Returns "200 OK" if the repository has already been initialized, "404 Repository not found" otherwise.
+Returns "200 OK" if the repository has already been initialized, "404 repository not found" otherwise.

 ## GET /config

-Returns the configuration if the repository has already been initialized, "404 Repository not found" otherwise.
+Returns the configuration if the repository has already been initialized, "404 repository not found" otherwise.

 Response format: binary/octet-stream